dexit/Elementor-Remove-Bloat/README.md

 - [NEW] Snippet to Disable dashicons (Ignore logged in users)
 - [NEW] Snippet to Disable Elementor Eicons (Ignore logged in users)
 - [NEW] Snippet to Disable Google Fonts from Elementor
+- [NEW] Snippet to Disable wp-embed
+- [NEW] Snippet to Disable Emojis